Exploring the free-energy landscape of a rotating superfluid: Conclusion

 As part of the search for energy minimisers we discovered a new set of double-ringed continuous families of vortex crystals in unbounded domains, in which the outer ring can be smoothly deformed relative to the inner.
 These crystals are often the energy minimiser when they occur.
 The introduction of a solid wall breaks up the continuum of solutions into a set of discrete states with identical free energies, though the number of such states increases dramatically as the disk rotation rate is increased and the role of the image vortices diminishes.

 Finally, we developed computational methods to explore the free-energy landscape in the vicinity of the global minimiser, finding both non-dynamical, minimum-energy pathways and dynamical homoclinic orbits for unstable saddles.
 When the energy minimiser is a continuous family of states, the non-dynamical pathways from nearby local minima indicate a common entry point into the family, and are suggestive of a preferred state experimentally.
-Future work could exploit the differentiability of the solver here to directly connect simple invariant solutions for point vortices to more complex data e.g. to assess the role of vortex crystals in the decay of two-dimensional turbulence \citep{jimenez_2020}, or adapt the connecting orbit search to more complex dissipative systems like the Navier-Stokes equations.
+Future work could exploit the differentiability of the solver here to directly connect simple invariant solutions for point vortices to more complex data e.g. to assess the role of vortex crystals in the decay of two-dimensional turbulence \citep{jimenez_2020}.
+Another possibility is to adapt the connecting orbit search to more complex dissipative systems like the Navier-Stokes equations -- while the problem considered in this paper is dissipation-less, none of the trajectory-based methodology relies on this feature.